Skip to main content

 TPGS-750M

 Second-generation surfactant that improves the solubility of organic compounds in water.
-The second generation surfactant, TPGS-750M, allows some organic reactions to be carried out in an aqueous system by improving the solubility of organic compounds in water.
-This surfactant is composed of safe, inexpensive ingredients and only a small concentration is required for effectiveness.
-After the reaction, the surfactant can be recovered and reused with minor deactiviation.
+The second-generation surfactant, TPGS-750M, allows some organic reactions to be carried out in an aqueous system by improving the solubility of organic compounds in water.
+This surfactant is composed of safe, inexpensive ingredients; only a small concentration is required for effectiveness.
+After the reaction, the surfactant can be recovered and reused with minor deactivation.
 Organic solvents are traditionally used for organic reactions because they are not soluble in water.

 Thermal Polyaspartic Acid (TPA)

 Two synthetic routes for the production of thermal polyaspartic acid.
-TPA is a non-toxic, biodegradable, and cost effective polymer with applications in many industrial processes, such as agriculture, water treatment, and detergent, oil, and gas industries.
-TPA functions as a more sustainable alternative to convetional polyacrylic acids (PAC).
+TPA is a non-toxic, biodegradable, and cost-effective polymer with applications in many industrial processes, such as agriculture, water treatment, detergent, and oil and gas industries.
+TPA functions as a more sustainable alternative to conventional polyacrylic acids (PAC).
 The first route for the synthesis of TPA consists of a solventless solid-state-polymerization-reaction that transforms the aspartic acid monomor into polysuccinimide, eliminating the use of organic solvents.

 Atom Transfer Radical Polymerization (ATRP)